The 2021/22 Women's U17 EURO has a new format including promotion and relegation with the first round running until 14 November.

 Article top media content

-Round 1 of the new UEFA Nations League-style UEFA European Women's Under-17 Championship begins on Thursday with a record 49 teams involved.
+Round 1 of the new UEFA Nations League-style UEFA European Women's Under-17 Championship is in progress with a record 49 teams involved.

 A new format replaces the old qualifying and elite rounds, still featuring one-venue mini-tournaments but now including two leagues with promotion and relegation and leading to the eight-team 2022 finals in Bosnia and Herzegovina (who will compete in the two rounds before automatically progressing to the final tournament).